denver

 Frisco is just over an hour from Denver and definitely worth an adventure to!

 • Cabin Creek Brewing: Located in Georgetown, Cabin Creek is the perfect stop on your way back to Denver.
 It is right off of I-70 making it super convenient!
 Cabin Creek has a full food menu with delicious pizzas and is located right on the lake surrounded by mountains!
+I would just add that if they are busy the wait times can be obscene, so beware.

 Boulder is only about 30 minutes outside of Denver and well worth a visit!